ousou/PortNumberingModel/README.md

 java -jar Port-numbering_model.jar

 You may run algorithms on pre-entered graphs, or enter your own graph.
+At the moment the program includes implementations of the BMM and VC3-algorithms.

 To implement your own algorithm, you first need to define how the state machine works.
 This is done by implementing the interface IStateMachine.
 A crude general implementation is given in the class StateMachine.
 There you have to specify the transition functions completely, which is very tedious.
 The class StateMachine has maps sendFunctions, initFunctions and receiveFunctions.
 These correspond to the functions send, init and receive in the model.
 The maps define the behavior of nodes in different states.
 You may also define some default behavior for the functions using the maps sendFunctionDefaults, initFunctionDefaults and receiveFunctionDefaults.
 These maps will be used if no entry in the main maps are found in some situation.
 See the class Lecture1803 in the examples-package for an example of how to use the class StateMachine.